For an initial consultation, call us now on 0300 131 6767

 Resisting deportation

-If you are at risk of deportation you will receive a stage 1 letter informing you that the Home Office intends to deport you.
+If you are at risk of deportation, you will receive a stage 1 letter informing you that the Home Office intends to deport you.
 You will be invited to respond and explain why you should not be deported.
-If the Home Office accept your arguments you will not be deported.
-If they refuse your arguments, you will receive a deportation order and you will usually be able to appeal to the Immigration Tribunal.
+If the Home Office accepts your arguments you will not be deported.
+If they refuse your arguments, you will be served with a deportation order, although you may be able to appeal to the Immigration Tribunal on the grounds that your deportation will breach your human rights, or other international convention rights such as the Refugee Convention.

-Unlike removal, resisting deportation is much more limited.
+Unlike removal, challenging deportation is much more limited.
 A person must rely on one of the exceptions to deportation.
-These exceptions focus on a person’s lawful residence and integration into the UK as well as their family connections to partners or children.
+These exceptions focus on a person’s lawful residence and integration into the UK, as well as their family connections to partners or children.

 What documents will I need